Notes: 11A. Nervous System

 (2) Spinal cord.
 The vertebrae, with the vertebral foramina, form a cylindrical case around the spinal cord.
 The overall skeletal structure is the vertebral column (spine).
 The vertebral (spinal) canal is the space inclosed by the foramina of the vertebrae.

+b.
+Meninges (Fibrous Membranes).
+The brain and spinal cord have three different membranes surrounding them called meninges.
+These coverings provide protection.
 (1) Dura mater.
 The dura mater is a tough outer covering for the CNS.
 Beneath the dura mater is the subdural space, which contains a thin film of fluid.

 (2) Arachnoid mater.
 To the inner side of the dura mater and subdural space is a fine membranous layer called the arachnoid mater.
 It has fine spiderweb-type threads which extend inward through the subarachnoid space to the pia mater.
 The subarachnoid space is filled with cerebrospinal fluid (CSF).